Click the map above to view an enlargement

 Farleys House & Gallery

 Just up the road from Pekes at Muddles Green is Farleys House, known as ‘The home of the Surrealists’.
 There are many works by Roland Penrose, Lee Miller and other Surrealist and more modern artists, as well as a sculpture garden.
-Normally only open on Sundays, & not in winter.
+Normally open on Thursdays, Fridays and Sundays, 10-4:30 4th April to 31st October.

 Telephone: 01825 872 856.
 Website: Farley Farmhouse